 Code of Practice.

-ARIA and AMRA have developed and administer an industry Code of Practice for labelling CDs and other recorded music products containing lyrics and themes which may offend some sections of the public.
+ARIA and AMRA administer an industry Code of Practice for labelling CDs and other recorded music products containing lyrics and themes which may offend some sections of the public.

-The Code and the advice labels placed on recorded music products are designed to assist consumers in selecting their purchases and for providing advice to parents.
+The Code and the advice label placed on recorded music products are designed to assist consumers in selecting their purchases and for providing advice to parents.

-There are three warning labels that are used with audio-only recordings (CDs, vinyl, cassettes, downloads):
+There is one warning label used with audio-only recordings (CDs, vinyl, cassettes, downloads).

 Who Decides What Needs a Warning Label?